 Responsibilities: You are responsible for your actions.
 Don't race around public places!
 People who don't understand our sport see it as noisy and dirty.
 They also vote.
 Set an example of a fun, enjoyable & acceptable family sport that doesn't interfere with anyone's space.
 Be courteous, smile and wave, even if they only wave with one finger.
-ALL riders are required to have their rider number on the front of their bike (minimum 3") Two-up people will have two numbers on the front.
-If you don't install your number, we will with a large felt pen or black tape at the start.
-Your rider number should be on this paper for pre-entered riders.
-If not, check the website, as they're all posted there in the "Entries Thus Far" page.
+ALL riders are required to have their rider number somewhere on the front of their bike (minimum 3") like the headlight.
+Two-up people will have two numbers on the front.
+If you don't install your number, we will write it with a large felt pen or black tape at the start.
+Your rider number should be on the website pre-entry list, as they're all posted there in the "Entries Thus Far" page.

-Loud exhausts: Noisy bikes will not be tolerated!
+Loud exhausts: Again, noisy bikes will not be tolerated!
 Those of you that have been around know that a loud bike is not necessarily faster, it's just emotional horsepower.
-Plus, loud bikes don't save lives, they end up getting our riding areas closed.
+Plus, loud bikes don't save lives, they end up getting our riding areas closed!
+This issue is not open for debate!
 In fact, if your bike is loud, don't bother to show up.
 We are dead serious about this!
 We urge you to do everything possible to make your bike quieter.
 Contact us if you have questions or concerns about this issue.
 In fact, we will dock points for louder bikes at the checkpoints and add bonus points for the stealthier bikes.
 No bikes above 94db (per USFS request).
 We have had decent repoir with the US Forest Service and other landowners thus far and we don't want to ruin it.
-All it takes is one noisy exhaust riding by a wilderness area for the eco extremists to start making more efforts to boot us out.
+All it takes is one moron with a noisy exhaust riding by a wilderness area for the eco extremists to start making more efforts to boot us out.
 Noise and speeding (around non-riders) are our biggest concerns from the landowners every year and it gets more and more difficult to host an event due to this.
-Be a part of the solution and not a part of the problem, therefore allowing this (and others) event to continue.
+Be a part of the solution and not a part of the problem, therefore allowing this event (and others) to continue.
 While on the courses, keep your bike quiet and slow around other people, houses and rural areas!

-Emergencies: If you have any problems along the way and need to contact someone, you can call the Mt.
-Hood Village at 503-622-4011 and they can deliver a message to the Start/Finish club members.
-You can also call my cellphone: 503-803-7837 if it's in range.
+Emergencies: If you have any problems along the way and need to contact someone, you can call my cellphone: 503-803-7837 if it's in range.
 Be prepared for your adventure.
 Have your scoot properly adjusted, tightened, and lubed.
 Carry the proper tools to make repairs and a spare front tube (which can also be used for the back tire) with appropriate tire repair equipment in case of a flat tire.
 Be ready to fix your own repairs.
 Our friendly sweep crew will be armed with only items they can be trusted with: duct tape, bailing wire and a butter knife.
 However, though they may not be Mr. Goodwrench, their word is final: if a rider argues with them, that rider will automatically be disqualified.
 Bring more clothing than you would expect: better to shed a jacket than wish you had one.
 If it starts to rain, you will really like yourself by bringing raingear with you.
 Our motto is: If you bring it, you probably won't need it!
-If it's hot, drink PLENTY of water before the event and take some with you.
+If it's hot, drink PLENTY of water before the event and take some with you - hydrate or die.